Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Tax refunds calculator

-Use our simple tax refund calculator below to get an estimate of how much tax you could claim back*.
+Use our simple tax refund calculator below to get an estimate of how much your HMRC tax refund could be*.
 Once you have filled in your details and it looks like you are due a tax refund, simply fill in your contact details and we'll start the process of getting your money back.

 * Please note this calculation is based on an estimate and using the information you provided.
-Contact us for an exact calculation of your tax refund
+Contact us for an exact calculation of your HMRC tax refund.

 Tax Refund Calculator